-Oregon Catholic Press (OCP) had its beginnings more than 80 years ago.
+Oregon Catholic Press (OCP) had its beginnings nearly 100 years ago.
 In the early 1920s, the Ku Klux Klan was rampant in Oregon and the persecution of Catholics was one of its main goals.
 To combat the Klan, Archbishop Alexander Christie established the Catholic Truth Society of Oregon -- the original name of OCP.
 The Society's purpose was to provide Catholics and non-Catholics alike with information about the Church and the activities of its educational and charitable institutions.

 In 1934, the Catholic Truth Society made another historic decision.
 At that time, the Mass was still in Latin; so the Society began publishing My Sunday Missal, a small, inexpensive pamphlet-missal with each Sunday's liturgy printed in English.
 By the early 1940s, My Sunday Missal was being distributed to parishes throughout the U.S.

-Since then, OCP has added Breaking Bread, a popular annual missal, Unidos en Cristo/United in Christ, a bilingual, Spanish-English missal, Misal del Día, an annual Spanish missal, and several other missals in a variety of formats.
+OCP also publishes Unidos en Cristo/United in Christ, a bilingual, Spanish-English missal, Misal del Día, an annual Spanish missal first published more than 30 years ago, and several other missals in a variety of formats.

 In 1980, the Catholic Truth Society changed its name to Oregon Catholic Press.
 The next two decades saw continued growth and accomplishment, including the publication of OCP's own collections of liturgical music.

 In 1982, OCP published its first hymnal, Cánticos de Gracias y Alabanza, in support of Spanish-speaking communities.
-OCP now publishes 16 different hymnals, including Journeysongs; One Faith, Una Voz; Flor y Canto; Rise Up and Sing; and Spirit & Song.
+OCP now publishes seven different hymnal programs, including Journeysongs; Glory & Praise; Flor y Canto; Rise Up and Sing; Thánh Ca Dan Chúa; and Spirit & Song.

 OCP was one of the first publishers of worship resources to expand its products and services in order to serve the multicultural Church.
 In addition to resources for Hispanic and African-American parishes, OCP also provides books, music and worship materials for Vietnamese, Korean, Chinese and Filipino communities.

 Another aspect of OCP's long tradition of supporting and serving parishes throughout the world is the OCP Parish Grants program.
-Started in 2001, this annual program provides direct financial assistance to enhance the worship experience of Roman Catholic parishes in the U.S. As of March 2007, OCP had awarded nearly $700,000 to more than 350 different parishes.
+Started in 2001, this annual program provides direct financial assistance to enhance the worship experience of Roman Catholic parishes in the U.S. As of December 2015, OCP had awarded more than $2.2 million to hundreds of different parishes.

-OCP administers more than 20,000 music copyrights, has published hundreds of collections of music and more than 1,500 octavos/sheet music.
+OCP administers more than 20,000 music copyrights, has published hundreds of collections of music and more than 3,000 octavos/sheet music.
 Currently, two-thirds of the parishes in the U.S. subscribe to one of OCP's missal programs.
-Besides its publishing efforts, OCP conducts more than 400 workshops each year in parishes and dioceses across the country.
-OCP also exhibits its products and services at many conventions, conferences and trade shows.
+Besides its publishing efforts, OCP conducts more than 500 events each year in parishes and dioceses across the country.
+OCP also exhibits its products and services at many national and regional conventions and conferences.

 OCP continues to expand the reach of its ministry through the use of ever-evolving technologies.
 2003 marked the launch of Liturgy.com™, a web-based liturgy preparation program.
-OCP's suite of online tools now includes PrintandPraise.com™, the first web-based tool for creating customized worship aids, and LicenSingOnline.org which provides non-commercial reprint permission for more than 100,000 songs from over 340 different publishers and copyright holders.
-It makes OCP’s music available to churches of every denomination around the world.
+OCP's suite of online tools also includes LicenSingOnline.org, which provides non-commercial reprint permission for more than 100,000 songs from over 340 different publishers and copyright holders.

 OCP has grown and evolved in many different ways since its modest beginnings in 1922.
 But one thing has not changed, and that is OCP's ministry of service.
 This ministry is the foundation and driving force behind OCP's success.
 Serving others was the passion of our founders in 1922.
 It remains our passion today.